Information about resolving health and safety issues and issue resolution procedures.

 An agreed procedure is an agreed process or outline of the steps to be used in resolving health and safety issues in a workplace.
 The agreed procedure should provide practical guidance and aim to facilitate a timely and effective resolution.
 It must contain the following four criteria:

-- where agreement is reached through an unrepresentative process, for example, not all HSRs or all health and safety committee (HSC) members or all relevant employee representatives, as the case may be, were able to participate in the agreement process
+where agreement is reached through an unrepresentative process, for example, not all HSRs or all health and safety committee (HSC) members or all relevant employee representatives were able to participate in the agreement process

 In addition, an agreed procedure must be consistent with the OHS Act – for example, it cannot include an agreement to remove the power of an HSR to issue a PIN or to exercise any other of their powers under the OHS Act.